mscastillo/GRNVBEM/README.md

 #### Data processing

-The data were downloaded from source, processed to select cells within the oocyte-to-epiblast stages and computationally sorted according to a pseudo-time index.
+The data were downloaded from source, processed to select cells within the oocyte-to-epiblast stages and pseudo-temporal sorted according to a computational method.

 #### Results